- Set Expectations Before the First Hour

 - Time Entry Quality

 Hourly invoicing bills clients based on time spent at agreed rates, often with role-based pricing (senior vs junior).
-It is common in legal, consulting, creative, and IT services.
+It is common in legal, consulting, creative, and IT services, and the SBA recommends clear billing practices for all small businesses.
 It succeeds when time records are specific, timely, and aligned with what clients expect to see.

 Key Takeaways